byu-cpe/ecen520_student/ddr/ip/ip.md

 This is all done through the GUI as described in the instructions below.
 Enter the "Manage IP" window as described above.
 In the "IP Catalog" tab, enter "MiG" in the search box.
-Scroll through the entries and select/double click the "Memory Interface Generator (MIG 7 Series)" IP to open the Memory Interface Generator (MIG) dialog box.
+Scroll through the entries and select/double-click the "Memory Interface Generator (MIG 7 Series)" IP to open the Memory Interface Generator (MIG) dialog box.
 This dialog box will guide you through multiple pages of options to configure the DDR controller.
 Carefully follow the instructions below to properly configure the DDR controller.
 You can move back and forth between these pages by pressing the "Back" and "Next" buttons.